IdleLands/idlelands.github.io/_docs/help/new-player.md

 The Astral Gate (Premium -> Astral Gate tab) is one of the things you can do to gain pet enhancement items or more pets.
 You also get to roll for free daily, so check back often!

+### Quests

+Quests are a great way to get extra experience, gold and items.
+To complete each quest you must fulfill requirements including collecting treasure, touching collectibles, salling/salvaging items, battling, spending stamina, gaining/spending gold and taking steps.
+If there is a requirement that you don't like, you can reroll it as long as you have more than 100k gold.

+### Global Quests

+Are like regular quests, but you must work together with all other players to achieve them.